CharlesSanfiorenzo/Bioinformatics/MultiTool/README.md

 This program takes advantage of a lot of software tools developed by many academic institutions.
 Make sure to cite their use in accordance to their policies!

 ## Citation
-Sanfiorenzo C. J. & Ruiz J. (2016).
+Sanfiorenzo C. & Ruiz J. (2016).
 MultiTool - A Bioinformatic Toolset [Computer Software].
 University of Puerto Rico Rio Piedras.
 Retrieved from: https://github.com/CharlesSanfiorenzo/Bioinformatics.git